 However, if you already use your credit card for most transactions and are in the habit of paying off your bill each month, you could very well take advantage of the conditional no-annual-fee offer, and all of the complimentary services the ANZ Platinum credit card includes.

-To apply for the ANZ Platinum credit card, you must be over 18 years old with a good credit rating and currently be earning at least $35,000 annually.
-Non-Australian residents must meet the same income criteria, and must also have at least nine months remaining on their visa.
+To apply for the ANZ Platinum credit card, you must be over 18 years old with a good credit rating.
+You must be a permanent Australian resident or a non-permanent resident with more than 9 months remaining on your visa.
 If you’re ready to apply, have a few personal details on hand, including your identification, income details and recent payslips.
 The online application should only take about five minutes.

 About the lender